Mills, Utah

 Mills is an unincorporated community located in Juab County, Utah, United States.
 The cemetery and few building remnants remain.

 History

-Settled as a railroad town, it was also known as Wellington in the mid to late 1800s.
+Settled as a railroad town named after Henry Mills (1829-1910), it was also known as Wellington in the mid to late 1800s.
 Many residents lived in dugouts or cabins.
 There was a local general store owned by John Williams, who lived nearby.
 John Williams Canyon was named after Williams.